Technical article

 Share Article

-In practical terms, the dates for entry into force and implementation of the EU Product Liability Directive are particularly important: while the Directive is to enter into force 20 days after its publication in the Official Journal of the EU (Art.
-19 of the draft), the national transformation acts are to be adopted and in force twelve months after the Directive enters into force (Art.
-18 No. 1 of the draft).
-The implementation period is therefore relatively short.
+The dates for the entry into force and implementation of the EU Product Liability Directive are particularly important in practice.
+In this respect, Art.
+22 et seq. of the Product Liability Directive are decisive.
+While the directive is to enter into force 20 days after its publication in the Official Journal of the EU (Art.
+23), the national implementing measures are to be adopted and in force 24 months after the entry into force of the directive.
+The implementation period has therefore been significantly extended by a further year compared to the originally planned 12 months.
+In the context of the national transformation, the EU Member States must explicitly refer to the Product Liability Directive (Art.
+22 para.
+1).

 B. Purposes of the EU Product Liability Directive

-• ensure that an EU-based company is always available, precisely because European consumers are increasingly shopping directly in EU third countries (online) without the presence of manufacturers or importers, and
+• ensure that a company based in the EU is always available, precisely because European consumers are increasingly buying directly from EU third countries (online) without the involvement of manufacturers or importers,

-• to ensure that European product liability legislation is even more closely aligned with European product safety legislation, mentioning by name Decision No. 768/2008/EC and the product safety regulations.
+• ensure that European product liability law is aligned even more closely with European product safety and market surveillance law, with particular reference to Decision No 768/2008/EC and product safety legislation, and

-It follows that a product defect can be affirmed even if the product itself was still free of defects when it was placed on the market.
-The prerequisite for the temporally extended liability is the continuing control over the product.
-The relevant point in time in this scenario is the moment at which this control ends.
-Continued liability is then the flip side of product control.
+This means that a product defect can be established even if the product itself was still free of defects when it was placed on the market.
+The prerequisite for extended liability is the continued control over the product.
+In this scenario, the relevant point in time is the moment from which this control ends.
+Continued liability is thus the flip side of product control.
+In this context, it should be noted that in the future there will be many more circumstances to be considered when examining the defectiveness of a product.
+In the corresponding catalogue of Art.
+7 para.
+2 of the Product Liability Directive, aspects such as artificial intelligence (AI; point c)), combined risks (point d)) or recalls ordered by the competent authorities (point g)) are also considered relevant.

 E. Extension of the liability addressees

-What is new is that in the future the following players should also be liable:
+What is new is that the following players will also be liable in future:

 • the authorised representative if the manufacturer of the defective product is established outside the EU (Art.
-7(2) of the draft)
+8 para.
+1 (c)(ii) of the Product Liability Directive)

-• the fulfillment service provider, if the manufacturer of the defective product is established outside the EU and there is also no importer or authorised representative (Art.
-7(3) of the draft)
+• the fulfilment service provider if the manufacturer of the defective product is established outside the EU and there is neither an importer nor an authorised representative (Art.
+8 para.
+1 (c) (iii) of the Product Liability Directive)

-The distributor remains liable on a subsidiary basis.
-He is now liable only if neither the manufacturer and importer nor the authorised representative and fulfillment service provider can be identified in accordance with Art.
-7(1-3) of the draft, Art.
-7(5) of the draft.
-Even if all the mentioned actors are not present, the distributor can "discharge himself" if he designates the economic operator or supplier of the product "within 1 month of receiving the request".
-It is noteworthy that the distributor should still be liable after the fulfillment service provider.
+The distributor, who is called supplier, remains liable on a subsidiary basis.
+He is now only liable if neither the manufacturer and importer nor the authorised representative and fulfilment service provider can be identified in accordance with Art.
+8 para.
+1 of the Product Liability Directive, Art.
+8 para.
+3 of the Product Liability Directive.
+Even if all of the aforementioned actors are not present, the distributor can "discharge himself" if he names the economic operator in accordance with Art.
+8 para.
+1 of the Product Liability Directive or his own supplier within one month of receiving the application.
+It is noteworthy that the supplier is subordinately liable after the fulfilment service provider.

-The providers of online platforms that enable consumers to conclude distance contracts with traders will in turn be treated in the same way as traders, Art.
-7(6) of the draft.
-According to this, they are also considered as potential liability addressees; de facto, however, they will be able to "exonerate" themselves (like traders) without any problems.
+The providers of online platforms that enable consumers to conclude distance contracts with traders are in turn treated in the same way as distributors, Art.
+8 para.
+4 of the Product Liability Directive.
+According to this, they may also be considered as potential liability addressees; de facto, however, they (like suppliers) will be able to "exonerate" themselves without any problems.

-In contrast, Art.
-7(4) of the draft does not introduce any new provisions, since anyone who substantially modifies a product is already considered to be the manufacturer.
-In terms of product liability law, there is talk of influencing safety properties, for example, which should result in such a legal consequence.
-A significant change within the meaning of product safety law is undoubtedly such an influence on safety properties.
+On the other hand, Art.
+8 para.
+4 of the Product Liability Directive does not introduce any changes, as anyone who significantly modifies a product is rightly already a manufacturer at present.
+In this respect, product liability law refers to the influencing of safety characteristics, which should result in such a legal consequence.
+A substantial modification within the meaning of product safety law is unquestionably such an influence on safety characteristics, Art.
+4 No. 18 (a) of the Product Liability Directive.

 G. Extension of the burden of proof